gavin-k-lee/gavin-k-lee/README.md

 - 👋 Hi, I’m Gavin
-- 👀 I’m interested in data science, data visualisation and statistics
+- 👀 I’m interested in product management in the tech space
-- 🌱 I’m currently learning about web-compatible frameworks like d3.js from a data science perspective
 - 📫 How to reach me: e-mail me

 <!---